ItaiAllouche/MusicGenreClassification/README.md

 ## Background
 As our final project in Deep learning course, we chose a problem of genre classification of a given 30-sec track.
-  We chose to solve this problem using transformer architecture.
+  We chose to solve this problem using Wav2Vec2 transformer architecture, the data is time series, therefore we assume a transformer architecture will suit the task.

 ## The Model
 We used the model facebook/wav2vec2-large-100k-voxpopuli, a Facebook's Wav2Vec2 large model pre-trained on the 100k unlabeled subset of VoxPopuli corpus.